daniel-dk-shin/daniel-dk-shin/README.md

                                           About Me

-- 👋 Hi, my name is Daniel and I am currently a university student based in Sydney, Australia
+- 👋 Hello, my name is Daniel and I am currently a university student based in Sydney, Australia
 - 🎓 Completing a Bachelor of Cyber Security at Macquarie University (MQU)
 - 📫 How to reach me -> dkshin2002@gmail.com